 Reason: The purpose of this proposed code change is to reduce from 20 feet to 10 feet the height increase allowed when an automatic sprinkler system is installed throughout the building.
 This would apply not only to NFPA 13 sprinkler systems, but also to NFPA 13R sprinkler systems for Group R occupancies.
 During a thorough review of the heights allowed by the International Building Code (IBC) in comparison to the three legacy codes, it was discovered that the 20 foot height increase for automatic sprinkler systems in the IBC allows taller buildings than any of the three legacy model building codes allowed with a few minor exceptions.
-Both the 1997 ICBO Uniform Building Code (UBC) and the 1999 SBCCI Standard Building Code (SBC) allowed the identical building heights for their comparable types of construction with the exception of IBC Type IB construction (UBC Type II - F.R. and SBC Type II) for which the UBC allowed the same height of 160 feet as the IBC as compared to 80 feet in the SBC.
+Both the 1997 ICBO Uniform Building Code (UBC) and the 1999 SBCCI Standard Building Code (SBC) allowed the identical building heights for their comparable types of construction with the exception of IBC Type II or which the UBC allowed the same height of 160 feet as the IBC as compared to 80 feet in the SBC.
 A maximum height of 120 feet was allowed in the 1999 BOCA National Building Code (NBC) for the comparable construction Type 2A.